 It all started with Mensa and math.
-As a kid I loved to solve Mensa puzzles with my dad.
-I enjoyed the pattern-recognition and problem-solving.
-So when a high-school math teacher introduced me to programming, I knew I had found an entirely new type of puzzle.
+As a kid, I loved to solve Mensa puzzles with my dad.
+I enjoyed the pattern recognition and problem-solving games.
+So when a high school math teacher introduced me to programming, I knew I had found an entirely new type of puzzle.
 And I could not wait to solve it.

 Most of my work as a developer concentrated around launching new products.
 One day, a senior executive asked me into his office.
 We chatted for a few minutes before he told me the real reason behind the meeting: “You should be a product manager.”

 That senior executive believed I had the rare combination of soft skills and technical prowess required to be a great product manager.

 I was not as sure.
 I am definitely an extrovert and enjoy relating and interacting with people.
 But it took a little convincing to transition from software developer to product manager.
 After a lot of thought, I decided to take the plunge.

 Now it is hard to imagine what life would be like if I had not — product management was the perfect fit for me.
 My favorite part of being a product manager was working with customers.
 I loved helping them use our software to solve problems they experienced in their daily lives.

 After becoming a product manager, it became more apparent that I am passionate about technology and helping people.
 And when the two intersect, I am the most fulfilled.

 In 2014, I launched TechGirlz in my spare time.
 It is a 501(c)3 nonprofit dedicated to introducing, educating, and inspiring middle school girls in the North Carolina Triangle area to pursue a career in technology.
 We grew the volunteer base from one (me!) to more than 70 and held approximately 25 hands-on sessions in less than 18 months.